princekunal101/academic-section/Studies/Environment and Echology/UNIT 2/README.md

   <p align="center">NH<sub>4</sub>-<sup></sup> + NH<sub>2</sub><sup>-</sup> &rarr; N<sub>2</sub> + 2H<sub>2</sub>O </p>
 The anammox reaction may account for as much as 50% of the denitrification occurring in the oceans.
 All of these processes participate in closing the nitrogen cycle.

-**De-nitrification:** The three processes above remove nitrogen from the atmosphere and pass it through ecosystems.
+**De-nitrification:** The three processes above remove nitrogen from the atmosphere and pass it through ecoSystems.
 De-nitrification reduces nitrates and nitrites to nitrogen gas, thus replenishing the atmosphere.
 In the process several intermediates are formed:
 - nitric oxide (NO)
 - nitrous oxide (N<sub>2</sub>O)*(a greenhouse gas 300 times as potent as CO<sub>2</sub>)*
 - nitrous acid (HONO)